Capivasertib

 Getting treatment with capivasertib plus fulvestrant includes taking capivasertib as a pill at home and going to your doctor’s office to get fulvestrant as an injection.

-• Capivasertib is a 200 milligram (mg) pill.
-The recommended dose is to take two pills at a time, twice a day, 12 hours apart, so that the daily dose is 800 mg (400 mg in the morning and 400 mg in the evening).
-Each week, capivasertib is taken four days in a row, with a three-day break before you take it again.
+- Capivasertib is a 200 milligram (mg) pill.
+The recommended dose is two pills at a time, twice a day, 12 hours apart, so that the daily dose is 800 mg (400 mg in the morning and 400 mg in the evening).
+Each week, capivasertib is taken 4 days in a row, with a 3-day break before you take it again.
 Your doctor may recommend starting at a lower dose at first to monitor side effects.
 Talk with your doctor about the right dose for you.

-• Fulvestrant is given as a 500 mg injection at your doctor’s office.
-In the first month of treatment, you’ll get a fulvestrant injection on day one and day 15.
+- Fulvestrant is given as two 250 mg injections at the same time (for a total of 500 mg) at your doctor’s office.
+In the first month of treatment, you’ll get a fulvestrant injection on day 1 and day 15.
 After that, fulvestrant is given only once a month, on day one every 28 days.

 You can take capivasertib with or without food, but be sure to avoid grapefruit or products that contain grapefruit or grapefruit juice.
 Grapefruit can change how well capivasertib works.